Flowers are a great addition to any garden! Here are some easy to grow annuals guaranteed to brighten up every corner of your yard, patio or balcony.

 Calendula is such a versatile plant.
 The petals of the calendula are edible, widely used for medicinal purposes, and to colour food (like how saffron or turmeric does).

 The plants grow to be 8-18″ high, like full sun, and come in colours ranging from pale yellow to a reddish-orange.
 Some varieties are double like the one in the photo, and others are single petals with dark centers.
-I tend to go for the double varieties in bright yellow and fiery orange. (oops I said I wasn’t going to play favourites!)
+I tend to go for the double varieties in bright yellow and fiery orange. (oops I said I wasn’t going to play favorites!)

 Geraniums Pelargonium x hortorum are an old-fashioned favourite, and look amazing in hanging baskets and window boxes.
 They like at least 6-8 hours of sun a day, and can get full and bushy with proper care.